nealey/holiday-lights/README.md

 This was coded to color-correct a specific type of GRB LEDs on wires I got from Amazon.
 It's coded to match the lights we already have, which are biased toward yellow and amber.

-You may have gotten lights wired RGB, in which case this is going to look very green.
+You may have gotten lights wired GRB, in which case this is going to look very green.
-It should be just a matter of switching the first two bytes in each color definition to go from GRB to RGB.
+It should be just a matter of switching the first two bytes in each color definition to go from RGB to GRB.